lstanard/american-spoon/readme.md

  - http://webdesign.tutsplus.com/tutorials/quick-tip-easy-css3-checkboxes-and-radio-buttons--webdesign-8953

-TO DO:
+To do:
 ------

 ~~Build account pages (finish by Monday 5/5)~~

 ~~Shopping cart page (finish by Thursday 5/8)~~

-Recipe landing page - same grid from the homepage w/hover treatment. (finish by Friday 5/9)
+~~Recipe landing page - same grid from the homepage w/hover treatment. (finish by Friday 5/9)~~

 Stores page - Jake to update dev folder with PDF (finish by Monday 5/12)

 Build a 404 error page

-DEV NOTES:
+Dev notes:
 ----------

 1. Do not use z-index directly in a SCSS file, see _sass/_global/_variables for z-index values